-Check the definitions within the federal, state, and contractual requirements that supersede the definitions below.
+Refer to the federal, state, or contractual definitions that supersede the definitions below.

-Actigraphy: A measurement of physical activity, typically via a wrist-worn movement sensor, employed to estimate sleep and wakefulness based on relative levels of physical inactivity and activity (ICSD-3-TR, 2023).
+Actigraphy: A measurement of physical activity, typically via a wrist-worn movement sensor, employed to estimate sleep and wakefulness based on relative levels of physical inactivity and activity [The International Classification of Sleep Disorders, Third Edition, Text Revision (ICSD-3-TR), 2023].

 Apnea: The cessation of airflow (≥ 90% decrease in Apnea sensor excursions compared to baseline) lasting at least 10 seconds.
-Apneas are classified as obstructive, central, or mixed based on the pattern of respiratory effort.
+Apneas are classified as obstructive, central, or mixed based on the pattern of respiratory effort:

 - An obstructive Apnea is associated with continued or increased inspiratory effort throughout the entire period of absent airflow. - A central Apnea is associated with absent inspiratory effort throughout the entire period of absent airflow. - Mixed Apneas are associated with absent inspiratory effort in the initial portion of the event, followed by resumption of inspiratory effort in the second portion of the event.

-[American Academy of Sleep Medicine (AASM) Scoring Manual, 2023]
+[American Academy of Sleep Medicine (AASM) Scoring Manual, 2023].